 NUR Foundation has been providing education to the underprivileged communities (without any discrimination of age/gender/caste/religion, etc) through its chain of formal and informal schools in underdeveloped and neglected areas of Lahore.
 Every year, approximately 1800 students pass out from our schools.
 The current students enrolled in NCOP Schools located in Malikpur/Talwara, Lakhudair, Nainsukh and Gajjumatta total 1476.

 In addition to this, NUR Foundation has also started the initiative of Adult Literacy Program in which 30 adult females are currently enrolled.
 The objective of this program is to provide the basic level of education to adult women who have never been to a school before.

-Your donations are extremely important to us in these circumstances.
 With current Pandemic (COVID19) around, we have more challenges to address.
 The Rural Areas need more help and assistance, so that our teachers can educate the people about the disease and also keep educating the children on individual basis with all precautions.

 Your generous support is of immense value to us so we urge you to continue the donation and support us.